 - Create ability to sell the business.

-4. Ownership Transfers to Third Parties
+4. Sale of Ownership to a Third Party

 - Cash at closing.

-- Eliminate financial risk.
+- Reduce Financial risk.

 - No family succession issues.